Targeted Therapy for Breast Cancer

 Call your nurse or doctor if you have:

-- A temperature greater than 100.4 F. If you have any fever and chills, tell your doctor immediately.
+- A temperature over 100.4 F. If you have any fever and chills, tell your doctor immediately.
 If you can't reach your doctor, go to the emergency room.

 - A dry, burning, scratchy, or "swollen" throat

 - A cough that is new or persistent

-- Feeling the need to urinate more often, feeling stronger urges than usual, burning during urination, or blood in your urine
+- Feeling the need to pee more often, stronger urges than usual, a burning feeling while peeing, or blood in your urine